This is Part 1 of the Becoming Data Driven in Business series.

 Thankfully, it turns out that there has been a fair amount of work on solving for Goodhart’s Law at the organisational level.
 Note that there is a variant of Goodhart’s Law that concerns broad social policy; the ideas here probably won’t work for that.
 But if you’re an operator, like I am, and you’re interested in solutions at the company level, this is going to be right up your alley.

-A brief note so you know the source of these principles: many of these ideas were worked out by W. Edwards Deming and his colleagues in the 70s and 80s, as part of a body of work known today as ‘Statistical Process Control’.
+A brief note so you know the source of these principles: many of these ideas were worked out by W. Edwards Deming and his colleagues in the 50s through to the 80s, as part of a body of work known today as ‘Statistical Process Control’ or, more broadly, ‘Continuous Improvement’.
 I’ve talked a little about how I fell into this rabbit hole in the recent past; the short version is that I did some work for Colin Bryar to explicate Amazon’s Weekly Business Review process for his company’s clients, and during that project I discovered that many of the ideas in the WBR were actually taken from the field of Statistical Process Control.
 As a result, I started digging into SPC to see what other principles or ideas might be applicable to business.

 One of the more interesting things about the WBR is that the folks at Amazon have developed a number of ways to solve for Goodhart’s Law.
 We’ll use the set of practices around the WBR as an example in a bit.
 But the main idea that I want to highlight here is that the WBR’s practices came from a body of work; that body of work offers us a bunch of principles to use in our own contexts.